-I remember standing on a st reef-comer in Selma during a voting registration drive.
-The blacks lined up before the court house, under tile American flag; the sheriff and his men, with their helmets and guns and clubs and cattle-prods; a mob of idle white men standing on the corner.
+I remember standing on a street corner in Selma during a voting registration drive.
+The blacks lined up before the courthouse, under tile American flag; the sheriff and his men, with their helmets and guns and clubs and cattle-prods; a mob of idle white men standing on the corner.
 The sheriff raised his club and he and his deputies beat two black boys to the ground.

 Never will I forget the surge in the mob: authority had given them their signal.
 The sheriff had given the right, indeed had very nearly imposed on them the duty, to bomb and murder: and no one has ever accused that sheriff of “inciting to riot,” much less of sedition.

 No one has ever accused ex-Governor Wallace of Alabama — ex in name only — of insurrection, although he had the Confederate flag flying from the dome of the Capitol the day we marched on Montgomery.
 The government would like to be able to indict Stokely and many others like him of incitement to riot; but I accuse the government of this crime.

 It is briefly, an insult to my intelligence, and to the intelligence of any black person, to ask me to believe that the most powerful nation in the world is unable to do anything to make the lives of its black citizens less appalling.
 It is not unable to do it, it is only unwilling to do it.